pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Introduction

+In our approach, the open source computer algebra system \textsc{Singular} \cite{DGPS} provides efficient tools for handling algebraic structures, and in particular Gr\"obner bases.
+We rely on the powerful task-based workflow management system \textsc{GPI-Space} \cite{GSPC} to model our parallel algorithm.
+This system has also been made open source.
+By formulating the algorithm in \textsc{GPI-Space} in the language of Petri nets leads to automated parallelization.
+The parallelization is realized not just on the level of different coefficients, but also {\it within the partial fraction computation of individual coefficients}.
+This feature is very useful for simplifying rational function coefficients if the sizes of these coefficients are quite uneven, which is typically the case.
+Due to the internal parallelization, complicated coefficients do not dominate any more the run-time.
+In particular, a very good parallel efficiency is achieved.

+Our package also provides convenient strategies to choose different partial fractioning algorithms and types of parallelism based on the sizes of the input functions.
+The package and the realization of the parallelism are designed with a modular structure in mind, allowing for easy integration of improvements and algorithms which might become available in the future.

+To demonstrate the power of our package, we present two examples of simplifying (1) IBP reduction coefficients for two-loop five-point massless Feynman integrals with degree $5$ numerators, and (2) rational functions from two-loop leading colour helicity amplitudes for $W \gamma + j$ production \cite{Badger:2022ncb}.
+Both cases can be handled with our package in a highly efficient way, and the resulting representation of the data is significantly shorter.

-This paper is organized in the following way: In Section \ref{sec:module_intersection}, we give a short account of the current status of the module-intersection method for generating a simple IBP system, and the IBP reduction via the interpolation process.
-In Section \ref{sec:algorithm}, we introduce our improved Leinartas' algorithm equipped with polynomial division and syzygy reduction computations, for simplifying the IBP reduction coefficients via multivariate partial fractioning.
+This paper is organized in the following way: In Section \ref{sec:algorithm}, we introduce our improved Leinartas' algorithm equipped with polynomial division and syzygy reduction computations, for the multivariate partial fraction.
+The parallel structures are also mentioned.
 In Section \ref{PFD}, we discuss our new large-scale parallel implementation of our partial fraction algorithm based on the \textsc{Singular}/\textsc{GPI-Space} framework.
-In Section \ref{sec:pfd_IBP_coef}, we show one IBP computation example for the two-loop five-point non-planar Feynman integral with degree $5$ numerators, where the very complicated analytic reduction coefficients are compressed by more than two orders of magnitudes and put into a usable form.
-In Section~\ref{sec:outlook}, we summarize our paper and provide some outlook.
-In the Appendix, we provide an the installation note and a short manual for our \textsc{GPI-Space} based partial fractioning program.
+In Section \ref{sec:pfd_usage}, we provide a note on the installation and a short manual for our program.\footnote{More details can be found in the online manual in the GitHub repository \url{https://github.com/singular-gpispace/pfd-parallel}.} In Section \ref{sec:examples}, we apply our multivariate partial fractioning framework in the case of our examples (1) and (2), and analyze timings and compression ratios.
+We observe that the IBP coefficients for the two-loop five-point non-planar Feynman integral with degree $5$ numerators are compressed by more than two orders of magnitudes and are put into a usable form, moreover, that the amplitude example achieves similar compression ratios.
+Finally, in Section~\ref{sec:outlook}, we summarize our paper and provide some outlook.